Aamod007/Aamod007/README.md

 ---

-### 🔖 Fun Facts About Me
+### 🤹 Fun Facts About Me

-- 🤖 I built a **train detection system** that simulates real-world automation and lighting
+- 🧠 I built a **Discord strategist bot** that gives real-time quotes, AI advice, and productivity boosts.
-- 🧠 I love **philosophy**, deep thinking, and meaningful conversations
+- 🧰 I love tinkering with **hardware and software**, combining sensors, AI, and automation.
-- 💡 I turn my hobbies (like sketching, hacking, and 3D modeling) into projects
+- 💻 I turned **hacking, sketching, and 3D design** into productive hobbies.
-- 👨‍💻 I’m always working on **something exciting** and believe in learning by doing
+- 🚀 I believe in **learning by building**—and I'm always ready for the next challenge.

 ---